Jaspreetsm21/Kickstarter_Funding/README.md

 # Data Science Kickstarter Success Rate: Project Overview

 * Created a tool that estimates the success rate of Kickstarter funding project to help entrepreneur achieve a successful campaign.
-* Optimised Linear,DecisionTree and Random Forest Regressors using GridsearchCV to reach the best model.
+* Optimised Linear,DecisionTree and Random Forest Regression using GridsearchCV to reach the best model.
 * Built a client facing API using flask and Heroku to view that on the web.

 # Code and Resources Used